ibm-cloud-docs/discovery-data/entity-extractor.md

 -   [IBM Cloud](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport#wks_exportimport_expimp_doc)
 -   [Cloud Pak for Data](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-exportimport#wks_exportimport_expimp_doc)

-Although you need to download both the document set and type system for annotations to be included in documents that you upload to another {{site.data.keyword.knowledgestudioshort}} workspace, the same is not true in this use case.
+Although you must download both the document set and type system to include annotations in documents that you upload to another {{site.data.keyword.knowledgestudioshort}} workspace, the same is not true in this use case.
 You import only the document set to {{site.data.keyword.discoveryshort}}.
 Any annotations in the documents are recreated in {{site.data.keyword.discoveryshort}}.
 The {{site.data.keyword.knowledgestudioshort}} type system is not needed.

 To import a {{site.data.keyword.knowledgestudioshort}} corpus, complete the following steps: